Canvasbird/GSoC-Ideas/wiki/GSoC_2021_Proposal_Template.md

 GSoC has three evaluations, once after every 30 days.
 Highlight the work you plan to complete before each evaluation.
 - How many hours will you spend each week on your project ?
 - How will you report progress between evaluations ?
 - Discuss your post GSoC plans.
-Will you continue contributing to Sugar Labs after GSOC ends ?
+Will you continue contributing to Canvasbird after GSOC ends ?
 - You can refer to the [official guide](https://google.github.io/gsocguides/student/proposal-example-1) to get an idea.

 ## OpenSource Contributions